 All types of vessels require a boat permit.
 Obtain permits in person at the following locations: South Entrance, Lewis Lake Campground, Grant Village Backcountry Office, Bridge Bay Marina, and Lake Ranger Station.
-Float tubes are classified as vessels and they are not allowed on any river or stream in Yellowstone except the Lewis River between Lewis and Shoshone lakes.
-Non-motorized permits only may be obtained at Mammoth, Canyon, or Old Faithful backcountry offices, Northeast Entrance, the West Yellowstone Chamber of Commerce/Public Lands Desk, and the Bechler Ranger Station.
+Float tubes are classified as vessels.
+They are not allowed on any river or stream in Yellowstone except the Lewis River between Lewis and Shoshone Lakes.
+Non-motorized permits only may be obtained at Mammoth, Canyon, or Old Faithful backcountry offices, Northeast or West entrances, and the Bechler Ranger Station.
 Fees are charged for all boat permits.